Help Your Lawn Reach Its Potential

 Prior to Sod installation, your soil will have to be properly prepared and in many cases improved.
 Your soil may contain too much clay, too much sand or the wrong pH.
 If your home is new construction, the better topsoil has probably been turned under leaving subsoil on top.

 The entire area may need to be rough graded and all debris, buried stumps, and rocks need to be cleared.
 Drainage needs to be considered and the soil should be tilled to the proper depth.
 The soil may then need to be amended and topsoil may need to be added along with a starter fertilizer.
 The entire area will need to be rolled with a lawn roller before sod is installed.
-Contact us and get the best sod installation service with our lawn renovation professional.
+Contact us and get the best sod installation service from our lawn renovation professionals.

 Artificial Synthetic grass, once installed, requires little maintenance, is long lasting, and offers excellent drainage.
 Synthetic turf always maintains a perfectly manicured appearance.

 - No more expensive fertilizers and weed killers.